Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

-Consider a statistical model that generates two random vectors $\rvx\in \sX$ and $\rvz\in \sZ$, instead of one, according to a distribution from a parametric family $\mathcalF = \{f_{\btheta} = f(\cdot , \cdot \mid \btheta) :\btheta\in\Theta\} $, meaning $(\rvx, \rvz) \sim f_{\btheta^*}$ for some $\btheta^*\in \Theta$.
-However, we only observe realizations of the $\rvx$ components, while the $\rvz$ components remain unseen.
-To be more precise, although the (unknown) parameter $\btheta^*$ generates $N$ pairs of samples $(\bx_1, \bz_1), (\bx_2, \bz_2), \ldots , (\bx_N, \bz_N)$, only $\mathcalX=\{\bx_1, \bx_2, \ldots, \bx_N\}$ are available to us.
-Therefore, the unobserved $\rvz$ components are often called \textit{latent variables} or \textit{hidden variables}~\footnote{Although it is possible to employ a range of generative processes with more intricate models, we limit our focus to the typical scenario for this point, in which each i.i.d. observed data point is associated with a latent variable.
-We will consider more general framework in later sections.}.
-These variables play a crucial role in explaining the structure and variability in the observed data, even though they are not directly measurable.
+Consider a statistical model that jointly generates two random vectors, $\rvx\in \sX$ and $\rvz\in \sZ$, instead of one, according to a distribution from a parametric family $\mathcalF = \{f_{\btheta} = f(\cdot , \cdot \mid \btheta) :\btheta\in\bTheta\} $; that is, $(\rvx, \rvz) \sim f_{\btheta^*}$ for some true parameter $\btheta^*\in \bTheta$.
+However, we only observe realizations of $\rvx$; the components of $\rvz$ remain unobserved.
+More precisely, although the (unknown) parameter $\btheta^*$ generates $N$ pairs i.i.d. pairs $(\bx_1, \bz_1), (\bx_2, \bz_2), \ldots , (\bx_N, \bz_N)$, we only have access to the observed data $\mathcalX=\{\bx_1, \bx_2, \ldots, \bx_N\}$.
+The unobserved $\rvz$ components are therefore referred to as \textit{latent variables} or \textit{hidden variables}.
+Examples include the component indicators in Gaussian or Bernoulli mixture models (see Problems~\ref{prob:mix_of_gauss}--\ref{prob:mix_of_bern})~\footnote{While more complex generative structures are possible, we restrict our attention here to the standard setting in which each observed data point is associated with its own latent variable.
+A more general framework will be introduced in later sections.}.
+Latent variables are integral to the model but are not part of the observed dataset.
+Despite being unmeasurable, they play a crucial role in explaining the underlying structure and variability of the observed data.

-In this context, the model's parameter $\btheta$ is often considered a \textit{global latent variable}, as it influences all observations and their associated latent variables.
-On the other hand, the individual hidden variables $\{\bz_i\}$ are known as \textit{local latent variables}, since each one is paired with a single observation $\bx_i$ and is responsible for the variation in that particular data point (see the graphical representation in Figure~\ref{fig:lvm} for a visual depiction of this relationship).
+In this context, the model parameter $\btheta$ is often regarded as a \textit{global latent variable}, as it governs the entire data-generating process and influences all observations and their associated latent variables.
+In contrast, the individual hidden variables $\{\bz_n\}_{n=1}^N$ are called \textit{local latent variables} (or simply \textit{latent variables}), since each $\bz_n$ is tied exclusively to its corresponding observation $\bx_n$ and accounts for the variation specific to that data point (see the graphical model in Figure~\ref{fig:lvm} for an illustration of this hierarchical relationship).